intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 The AOT case uses exactly the same solution as the JIT case described above, but there is one extra steps.
-For the AOT case, the post-link tool must set the values of the specialization constants that correspond to the kernel requirements, using the device named in the "-fsycl-targets" command line option.
+For the AOT case, the post-link tool must set the values of the specialization constants that correspond to the requirements for the kernel or exported device function, using the device named in the "-fsycl-targets" command line option.
 After doing this, the post-link tool calls the AOT compiler to generate native code from SPIR-V as it normally does.
 If more than one target device is specified, the post-link tool sets the specialization constants separately for each device before generating native code for that device.

-Note that the native device image may not contain all kernels if there are kernels that use optional features.
-Nevertheless, the "SYCL/kernel reqs" property set still has entries for all kernel functions.
-If the application attempts to invoke one of the discarded kernels on a device (which does not support the kernel's features), the runtime will see that the kernel is not supported by using information from the "SYCL/kernel reqs" property set, and the runtime will raise an exception.
+Note that the native device image may not contain all kernels or all exported device functions if they use optional features.
+Nevertheless, the "SYCL/requirements" property set still has entries for all kernel functions and all exported device functions.
+If the application attempts to invoke one of the discarded kernels on a device (which does not support the kernel's features), the runtime will see that the kernel is not supported by using information from the "SYCL/requirements" property set, and the runtime will raise an exception.
 Thus, the runtime will never attempt to invoke one of these discarded kernels.
+Likewise, if a kernel imports a discarded device function, the runtime will see that the device function is unsupported and will raise an exception before attempting to perform the dynamic link.